ahuacate/pve-nas/README.md

 ## 4.5.
 NAS IPv4 Address

 By default DHCP IPv4 is enabled.
-We recommend you use DHCP IP reservation at your DHCP server ( i.e router, PiHole ) to create static IP address to avoid any local DNS lookup issues.
+We recommend you use DHCP IP reservation at your DHCP server ( i.e router, PiHole ) to create a static IP address to avoid any local DNS lookup issues.
 You may change to whatever IPv4 or IPv6 address you want.
 Just note the VLAN ID.

 ## 4.6.
 NAS Search Domain or Local Domain